JavaTrainingING/EuronextBrusselsStock/README.md

-# EuronextBrusselsStock
-EuronextBrusselsStock
-Back-end Assessment
+#AdvanceJavaTraining@ING-OCT19 : Backend Assignment :  EuronextBrusselsStock

+#Assignment Description
 We would like you to create a Java based back-end application(REST API) the stocks listed in Euronext Brussels stock exchange(https://live.euronext.com/markets/brussels/equities/list).

 It should contain the following REST endpoints: